vchacko/kochi-python-pelican/content/welcome_kochi_python.md

 Category: Meetup
 Tags: python, meetup
 Author: Jasim Muhammed
 Email: jasimmk@yahoo.com
+about_author:pythonista • UX addict • strict monotheist • cloud admin • family guy • write once in a blue moon • <a href="http://jasimmk.ninja">jasimmk.ninja</a>
 Summary: Python user group at Kochi(Cochin), Kerala.
-Created to focus colloboration and expansion of python development.
+It has been created to focus colloboration and expansion of python development.

 Python user group at Kochi(Cochin), Kerala.
-Created to focus colloboration and expansion of python development.
-We see programming as
+It has been created to focus colloboration and expansion of python development.
+Simply saying it's a group of people who love to read, write and speak Python!

 ```